pjrowe/Economic-Regime-analysis-and-Factor-Models/README.md

 That leaves Course 3, which was split into 5 modules / weeks.
 This Course did have some promise for application of a small trader / investor.

-1. Introducing the fundamentals of machine learning (background, nothing included in repo)
+- Week / Module 1.
+Introducing the fundamentals of machine learning (background, nothing included in repo)
-2. Machine learning techniques for robust estimation of factor models (Module 2 folder in repo)
+- Week / Module 2.
+Machine learning techniques for robust estimation of factor models (Module 2 folder in repo)
-3. Machine learning techniques for efficient portfolio diversification
+- Week / Module 3.
+Machine learning techniques for efficient portfolio diversification
-4. Machine learning techniques for regime analysis (Module 4 folder in repo)
+- Week / Module 4.
+Machine learning techniques for regime analysis (Module 4 folder in repo)
-5. Identifying recessions, crash regimes and feature selection (Module 5 folder)
+- Week / Module 5.
+Identifying recessions, crash regimes and feature selection (Module 5 folder)

 Week 2 and Week 3 were again, in my estimation, a bit too high level for me.
 Rebalancing a large amount of money across asset classes or invidual stocks could be guided by such techniques, but this occurs at large funds / companies.